 - Talk to your child.
 Talk to them about school, their friends, and their interests.
 This helps you support and encourage their interests and curiosity at home.
 You can also help your child practice their communication skills by talking to them about what is happening in their school, the community, and in society. - Read to your child.
 Reading to your child is one of the most important things you can do to develop their literacy skills.
 Physical books are much better than reading on a tablet or computer.
 Your local library will give you free access to a range of books. - Practice math and writing.
 Use the many opportunities throughout the day to practice math and writing with your child.
-For example, at the grocery store, children can count the number of fruit or vegetables you are buying. - Develop a routine.
+For example, at the grocery store, children can count the number of fruit or vegetables you are buying.
+When reading to them, help them identify letters and simple words.
+Your child can also practice colouring and writing their name. - Develop a routine.
 Developing a routine at home helps children adapt to the structure and routine of school.
 A regular time for bed, a bedtime ritual, and at least 9 hours of sleep will help your child feel well rested and ready to learn when they get to school in the morning. - Ensure your child is ready for school each day.
 Ensure that your child is in school every day and on time.
 Regular attendance in these early years sends the message to your child that education is important.
-It also helps support their ongoing learning by ensuring they don't miss a lot of time in class. - Engage your child in cultural events and Black history.
-During these early years, you can start to
+It also helps support their ongoing learning by ensuring they don't miss a lot of time in class.

-- develop a strong racial and cultural identity in your child by taking them to cultural and Black history events in your community. - Set high expectations and celebrate successes.
+- Engage your child in cultural events and Black history.
+During these early years, you can start to develop a strong racial and cultural identity in your child by taking them to cultural and Black history events in your community. - Set high expectations and celebrate successes.
 Your child will learn a lot in these early years.
 Set high expectations for your child so that they in turn have high expectations of themselves.
 You can also encourage their love of school and love of learning by celebrating their accomplishments. - Monitor screen time.
 Monitor the amount of time your child spends on cell phones, iPads, computers, and in front of the TV.
-You can do this by setting specific times when your child can play on their iPad or watch TV.
-Talk to your child about balance, and monitor what they are watching and who they are talking to if they go on the internet.
+You can do this by setting specific times when your child can play on the iPad or watch TV.
 You should also monitor how much time you spend on your cell phone while you're with your child.
 They benefit most from talking, playing, and interacting with you and need your attention. - Encourage their interests.
 Encourage your child's interests and create opportunities that will stimulate these interests.
 You can find books at the library and buy gifts for them that are related to these interests.